-10.5.10 Conferring with Witness during a Break in Testimony
+10.5.10 Conferring with Witness during a Break in Testimony.

-Counsel shall not, during a break in the witness's testimony, confer with a witness regarding the witness's substantive testimony.
+Counsel shall not confer with a witness during a break in the witness' testimony on the witness' substantive testimony.

 11. Post-trial Briefs and Proposed Findings of Fact and Conclusions of Law